 We Write and Create Content

-The largest portion of our income comes from writing content for other websites.
+The bulk of my personal income stems from writing content for other websites.
 I’ve been a writer for a long time, but I started writing for a living several years ago.
 Since then, I’ve done everything from writing a one-off essay in the Wall Street Journal to creating content for college websites.
-In addition to writing for The Simple Dollar, Personal Capital, Frugal Travel Guy, and U.S. News and World Report Travel, I also write copy for all kinds of other businesses.
+In addition to writing for The Simple Dollar, Bankrate, Business Insider, and U.S. News and World Report Travel, I also write copy for all kinds of other businesses.

-If becoming a freelance writer sounds like fun, we’ve got the perfect place for you to get started.
-It’s called Earn More Writing, and we think it’s the best freelance writing course available.
-The course was created by me and is designed to teach you the exact strategies I’ve used to build a six-figure freelance writing career.
-Whether you’re just starting out or are a seasoned professional, this course will help you get paid what you’re worth, find (and keep) the jobs you want, and provide actionable tips to send your income through the stratosphere.
+In my opinion, freelance writing is the best and fastest way to start earning money online.
+If that sounds like fun, I’ve got the perfect place to get started.
+It’s called Earn More Writing, and I think it’s the best freelance writing course available.
+I created the course myself, and it is designed to teach you the exact strategies I’ve used to build a six-figure freelance writing career.
+Whether you’re just starting out or are a seasoned professional, this course will find (and keep) the jobs you want, get paid what you’re worth, and provide actionable tips to send your income through the stratosphere.

 Our Websites Make Money

-Here’s the truth: Every dollar we make today stems from the fact that we started this blog a few years ago.
-It is where we made mistakes, learned how to be disciplined, and started building relationships with other online entrepreneurs.
+While we’re obviously stoked that the blog is raking in the dough, this isn’t the most important thing starting a blog did for us.
+Not even close… Here’s the truth: Every dollar we make today stems from the fact that we started this blog a few years ago.
+It’s where we made mistakes, learned how to be disciplined, and started building relationships with other online entrepreneurs.
 Plus, it was a great place to start building a portfolio of work.
 If it wasn’t for the blog, I’d still be stuck in a 9-5 job, enduring excruciating back pain, and dreaming about the day I could quit.
 Every single job I’ve gotten comes back to starting a blog.

 So, if your goal is to make money online, you need to start a blog now.
 We’ve put together a step-by-step guide to make starting a blog easy (and cheap).
 Click the link below to create your blog today!